madscatt/zazzie_1.5/README.md

 ## Branch for development of HPC deployment version of "zazzie"

-The following dependencies need to be installed prior to installation
+The following dependencies need to be installed prior to running the installation script below.

 ### Python and required associated libraries: